 - On the same command prompt window type Dism /Online /Cleanup-Image /RestoreHealth.
 Details on this here.

 - After the repair is complete, restart your computer and try to update now.

 - Go to ‘Search’.
 There, select “Settings” found on the right side and type Advanced Startup Options and hit enter.

 - The action will open the PC Settings in General category.
 Scroll down and look for “Advanced Startup” and click Restart Now.

 - Next, choose ‘Troubleshoot’ > Advanced options and finally hit Automatic Repair.

 Refresh Your PC

-Follow the above steps until you land on the PC Settings in General category.
-Scroll down and look for “Refresh your PC without Affecting your Files” and click Get Started when you are ready.
+Follow the above steps until you land on the Settings in General category.
+Scroll down and look for “Reset your PC without Affecting your Files” and click Get Started when you are ready.
 Follow the instructions!